 Guyana’s Kaieteur Falls: One of South America’s Best Waterfalls

 Venture into the Amazon rainforest to see Kaieteur Falls in Guyana, the world’s widest single-drop waterfall.
 Its remarkable combination of height and volume of water make it the top attraction in the country.
-If you are a waterfall enthusiast, this is a must-see one that deserves a place on your travel bucket list.
+If you are a waterfall enthusiast, this is a must-see one that deserves a place on your all-around travel bucket list and definitely on the top of your things to do in Guyana list.

 While Niagara Falls, Iguazu Falls and Victoria Falls are all more popular, this one is off-the beaten-track but just as amazing.
-The remote location of Kaieteur Falls is one the reasons why I would rank it among the most fascinating waterfalls to visit.
+The remote location of Kaieteur Falls is one the reasons why I would rank it among the best waterfalls to visit.